Rocco Zikarsky

 Captain Mitch Norton (7.4 points and 2.9 assists) played all 29 games, while earning the Bullets Defensive Player and Players’ Player awards.
 Isaac White provided bench production (6.6 points), and role players Tohi Smith-Milner (5.1 points), Rocco Zikarsky (4.6 points), and Deng Adel (4.7 points) added contributions where available.
 Young big man Zikarsky impressed with a 10-point game against Perth and later added 9 points and 8 rebounds versus New Zealand before a knee issue sidelined him for nine of the last eleven games.

-Rocco Zikarsky currently plays for the Brisbane Bullets and has played 45 games in his NBL career.
-He has averaged 3.7 points, 2.6 rebounds, and 0.2 assists since entering the league in 2023.
+Rocco Zikarsky played two seasons with the Brisbane Bullets.
+He averaged 3.7 points, 2.6 rebounds, and 0.2 assists in 45 NBL games.

 NBL TOTAL STATISTICS